WRIL

 WRIL (106.3 FM) is a radio station broadcasting a Top 40 music format to Southeast Kentucky, United States, parts of southwest Virginia as well as uppereast Tennessee.
 The city of license is Pineville, Kentucky.
 The station was put on the air in 1973 by Bell County resident and owner John McPherson.
 Lester Adkins was a top DJ and sales person and Rick Nelson handled the sports from 1975 until the station went off the air in 2006.
-The Big 106.3 show "Tradio" hosted by Brian O'Brien is often trolled by YouTube listeners from the UK.